 In addition to the above rights, you also have the following:

-2. The right to make a complaint to the Information Commissioner’s Office, if you do not feel that we have resolved your query or complaint to your satisfaction.
-Please see ICO contact information.
+- The right to make a complaint to the Information Commissioner’s Office, if you do not feel that we have resolved your query or complaint to your satisfaction.

 These rights may be subject to conditions.
-You can find out more about your rights from the Information Commissioner’s Office website.
+The Information Commissioner’s Office provides more information about your individual rights.

 See your data

-Asking for a copy of the personal data we hold about you.
-For more information, please click here.
+Upon request, you are entitled to a copy of the personal data we hold about you.
+Learn more about making a subject access request.

 Correcting your data